This Bacon Cheeseburger Casserole is made low carb secretly using cauliflower as the base and no one will know!

 - Place 1/2 cup of the sauce to the bottom of a 9 by 13 baking dish.

 - Spread the cauliflower mixture on the spread as evenly as possible.

 - Place 4 ounces of sliced cheddar over the cauliflower.

-- Spread the ground turkey over the cheddar slices evenly.
+- Spread the ground beef over the cheddar slices evenly.

-- Pour half of the remaining sauce over the turkey.
+- Pour half of the remaining sauce over the beef.

 - Place the remaining cheddar slices over the sauce.

 - Pour the remaining sauce over the top and sprinkle with bacon.

 - Cover and bake 30 minutes.